 Maybe.
 It depends on your definition of tidiness.
-To many tidy simply means 'clean', in which case it would be wrong to describe TidyTowns as dealing purely with cleanliness.
-However, tidy also means 'well-ordered', 'considerable' and 'substantial', which are far more relevant descriptions.
-TidyTowns is fundamentally about doing things properly - good planning, well maintained buildings and public spaces, appropriate landscaping, respect for natural amenities and biodiversity, clean and uncluttered thoroughfares and, most importantly, community engagement.
+To many tidy simply means ‘clean’, in which case it would be wrong to describe TidyTowns as dealing purely with cleanliness.
+However, tidy also means ‘well-ordered’, ‘considerable’ and ‘substantial’, which are far more relevant descriptions.
+TidyTowns is fundamentally about doing things properly – good planning, well maintained buildings and public spaces, appropriate landscaping and respect for natural amenities.
+It is also important to remember biodiversity, clean and uncluttered thoroughfares and, most importantly, community engagement.

-No. As anyone who has taken part will testify, in order to reach the highest standards under the TidyTowns programme a deeper understanding and engagement with the needs of an area is required than just good presentation.
+No. In order to reach the highest standards under the TidyTowns programme, a deeper understanding and engagement with the needs of an area is required rather than just good presentation.
 Securing community involvement is very important as is adopting a strategic and systematic approach to all activities.
 These aspects are rated as well as the standard of presentation to ensure improvements are long-term and sustainable.

 Does TidyTowns assess the town or the activities of the TidyTowns Group?

 Both.
-The original idea of TidyTowns was to encourage the entrant to see their area the way a stranger might see it and, with a fresh eye, identify problem areas and propose solutions in partnership with the community and relevant authorities.
+The original idea of TidyTowns was to encourage the entrant to see their area the way a stranger might see it.
+Using a fresh eye, they should identify problem areas and propose solutions in partnership with the community and relevant authorities.
 This fundamental concept continues to this day, so an area must still have a high physical standard to attract substantial marks.

 Is TidyTowns only open to Towns?